Pirates & Privateers

 Pirates & Privateers is a 1997 role-playing game supplement published by West End Games for Star Wars: The Roleplaying Game.

 Contents

-As the title implies, Pirates & Privateers is a supplement about both pirates and privateers sanctioned by a government or faction.
+As the title implies, Pirates & Privateers is a supplement about both space pirates as well as privateers whose activities have been sanctioned by a government or faction.

 Reception

+Andrew Rilstone reviewed Pirates and Privateers for Arcane magazine, rating it an 8 out of 10 overall, and stated that "it's mostly background information — if you want to run a pirate campaign, this book will give you all the starships, weapons, NPCs and settings you could need - but it won't tell you how to run one if you like the idea but aren't sure how to go about it.
+That said, this is the best Star Wars supplement I've seen in a while."

 The reviewer from Pyramid #28 (Nov./Dec., 1997) stated that "I had heard good things about this book before I received it, and I have to say that the buzz on the streets was correct.
 The new Star Wars: Pirates & Privateers is a great book for many different kinds of campaigns.
 You might wonder why at first, but trust me it's worth a read if you are a Star Wars gamer."